RareSkills/blog/solidity-style-guide/solidity-style-guide.md

 Generally, numbers should be written as a constant at the top of the contract.

 ### 9\.
-If numbers are used to measure ether or time, use the solidity keywords
+If numbers are used to measure Ether or time, use the Solidity keywords

 Instead of writing